yaleman/chat-ui/README.md

 2. server takes the job and works on it in the background
 3. user polls periodically for the response
 4. winning

+## Data outputs

+The quoted terms/phrases should be in the "message" field of the log emitted when the action happens:

+- when a job is submitted - "new job"
+- when a job starts being processed - "starting job"
+- when a job is completed, multiple:
+  - "job completed" - completion data (`Jobs`)
+  - "job metadata" - metadata - includes token use